JammuGenocide/Statements/README.md

            weapons to his police.
 When his order was resisted, the Muslims, who were five lakh in number.
 Among them, two lakh were murdered and the rest fled for their safety to West Pakistan.

+`Reference: Partition and Legacies of Violence: A Study of Kashmir Conflict, Inamul Haq`